The Impact of Cosmic Rays on the Kinematics of the Circumgalactic Medium

-Nevertheless, \pocr\ should be considered a limiting case, as it predicts cosmic-ray pressures that are relatively high within (yet still consistent with) the current predicted range.
-It is possible that advancements in cosmic-ray transport models would result in a CGM that is somewhere between that of \po\ and \pocr.
+In the streaming approximation, a build up of cosmic-ray pressure at cold cloud boundaries may accelerate cold gas clouds via the ``bottleneck'' effect \citep{Skilling:1971, Wiener:2017_coldcloud, Wiener:2019, Thomas:2021}.
+While the ``bottleneck'' effect has the potential to alter the kinematic signature of cold CGM gas, it may be less effective in the context of a cosmic-ray-pressure-supported halo that is filled with low-density cool gas as opposed to individual dense cloudlets.

+Finally, in our simulations, we model cosmic rays as a single fluid of GeV protons.
+Although this is a common assumption, explicitly simulating a wide range of cosmic ray energies would likely change the quantitative details of the cosmic-ray pressure support in the CGM \citep[e.g.,][]{Ensslin:2007, Jubelgas:2008, Hopkins:2022_crspectra, Girichidis:2022}